Supplement Your Original Medicare Benefits

 Important Note: Medicare Supplements do not include prescription drug coverage, so Part D needs to be picked up in a separate plan.

-A Medicare Supplement offers you more flexibility, but at a higher premium.
+A Medicare Supplement offers you more flexibility (no network), but at a higher premium.
 Available plans range from letters A to F, and each type of plan offers a different level of benefits or coverage.
 So you can choose the plan that best fits your needs and budget.

 If you’re enrolled in Medicare Parts A and B, you’re eligible for a Medicare Supplement plan.